 Are Emerald Lake Canoe Rental Prices Expensive?

-Though it may feel as though this is an expensive activity, it is actually quite a reasonable rate when compared to its competitors.
-The closest canoeing opportunities on breathtaking turquoise waters are on Moraine Lake and at the Fairmont Lake Louise.
+Though it may feel like this is an expensive activity, it is quite a reasonable rate compared to its competitors.
+The closest canoeing opportunities on breathtaking turquoise waters are at Moraine Lake and Lake Louise.

-With Moraine Lake being only accessible by shuttle/ bus, and Fairmont Lake Louise which is now charging for parking, Emerald Lake is both the most cost-effective and accessible option out of all the major lakes to canoe on in the Rockies.
+With Moraine Lake only accessible by shuttle/ bus and Lake Louise, which charges for parking, Emerald Lake is the most cost-effective and accessible option out of all the major lakes to canoe on in the Rockies.

-That said, the beauty of rentals is that you can visit from anywhere and get to experience this classic Canadian activity.
-Not to mention, the convenience of not having to lug around your own canoe around is more than worthwhile!
+That said, it’s not all bad.
+The beauty of rentals is that you can visit from anywhere and experience this classic Canadian activity.
+Not to mention, the convenience of not having to lug around your own canoe is more than worthwhile!

 What Else Can I Do at Emerald Lake?